dianeegret/2025-Tox-E-Mapper/README.md

 ------------------------------------
 - The visualization is hosted on Tableau Public.
 It requires an internet connection to load.
 - This site is for demo use.
 Not intended for commercial deployment without further hosting setup.
+- This project was completed through the Data and Visual Analytics class (CSE 6242) at Georgia Tech, by my group and I:

+   Diane Egret, Arya Kalappurayil, Cecili Poole, and Rhee Kang.